 WIN-T Increment 1: RHN

-Regional Hub Nodes (RHNs) are transport nodes for the Warfighter Information Network-Tactical (WIN-T) network.
-Strategically located at five Department of Defense Standard Tactical Entry Point (STEP) locations globally, they enable the Army’s ability to deploy forces anywhere in the world in support of contingency operations, disaster relief or National emergency response.
+Regional Hub Nodes (RHNs) are the largest transport nodes for the Warfighter Information Network-Tactical (WIN-T) network.
+Strategically located at five Department of Defense Standard Tactical Entry Point (STEP) locations globally, they enable the Army to deploy forces anywhere in the world in support of contingency operations, disaster relief or National emergency response.